Clifton School (Durban): From 2002: Clifton College

 January 2002 saw the establishment of a secondary school on the site: Clifton College, with Mr Mike Thiel at the helm.
 It now became possible for boys to be educated entirely at Clifton at both preparatory school and high school level.
 By August of the same year, Mr Brian Mitchell had been appointed as Headmaster of the Prep School, and within eighteen months he took over the Headship of the whole school.

 2006 saw the first Grade 12 Matriculation year.
 Clifton had achieved a milestone – the provision of thirteen years of education for pupils from Grade ‘R’ to Grade 12.
 In that year the Clifton Aquatics Centre was completed, comprising an Olympic size water polo pool.
 The management structure was changed to appoint a separate headmaster for the preparatory school.
 Michael Foster took up this post for two years.

 In 2009 Hubert Goedeke was appointed principal of the college and Glenn Jones principal of the preparatory school, with Brian Mitchell serving as executive headmaster.
 In 2014 Glenn Jones left Clifton and was succeeded as principal of the preparatory school by Victor White in 2015.
 White was succeeded by Jason Brown in 2019.
 Brian Mitchell left in 2017 and was succeeded as executive headmaster by David Knowles in 2018.

 Since 2014 the school has embarked on a long term development of the growing campus, with the vision of "a school in a garden in a city".
 The school is divided into four phases: Foundation Phase (Grade R-3), Senior Preparatory (Grade 4-7) and College (Grade 8-12).
 Clifton College writes the Independent Examinations Board exams.
-In 2023 the school added Grade 00 to it’s Foundation Phase, and the next year, it opened a boarding house to mark its Centenary year.
+In 2023 the school added Grade 00 to its Foundation Phase, and the next year, it opened a boarding house to mark its Centenary year.